hungcq/knowledge-repo/IT/software-engineering-at-google/18-build-systems-build-philosophy.md

   - Adv: flexible
   - Disadvs:
     - Too liberal -> complex script
-    - Difficulty of parallelizing build steps: risk of conflict resource usage
+    - Difficulty in parallelizing build steps: risk of conflict resource usage
-    - Always build from scratch or risk having bugs
+    - Always have to build from scratch or risk having bugs
     - High effort in maintaining & debugging scripts
 - Artifact-based:
   - Declarative style: engineer determines what to build, system determines how to build